adamcin/httpsig-java/README.md

     RequestContent.Builder requestContentBuilder = new RequestContent.Builder();

+    // set the HTTP request line
     requestContentBuilder.setRequestLine("GET /index.html HTTP/1.1");

-    for (Map.Entry<String, String> header : headers.entrySet()) {
+    // add each HTTP header in request order for (Map.Entry<String, String> header : headers.entrySet()) {
         requestContentBuilder.addHeader(header.getKey(), header.getValue());
     }

+    // if the date header is not set, set it to the current time, but remember
-    if (requestContentBuilder.build().getDate() == null) {
+    //   to add the resulting date header back to the original client request if (requestContentBuilder.build().getDate() == null) {
         requestContentBuilder.addDateNow();